WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * **both seem to be getting updates to some extend but AFAIK the HTTP API should be preferred**

+- The CORS setup is a bit harder with REST APIs.
+The _OPTIONS_ call does not support multiple origins or dynamic origins (picked from the request headers).
+To enable multiple origins for REST APIs you have to create a lambda function to handle OPTIONS request.
+  That is not the case for HTTP APIs (you can configure multiple domains to be allowed there).

+#### CORS

+- use `cors.serverlessland.com` for getting help with cors.
+Great tool created by EDJ

+##### REST APIs

+- if specified via CFN, a _mock integration OPTIONS_ route is created.
+Since this is a mock integration, **multiple origins are not supported by default**

+* to support multiple domains on the _OPTIONS_ level you need to create a lambda function to handle that request

+- **remember to add the necessary headers to your lambda response**

+##### HTTP APIs

+- much simpler to set up than for the REST APIs

+* supports multiple domains natively, without the need to use a custom lambda function

+- remember that there are multiple versions of the request and response payloads.
+  If you need to specify additional headers, use the v1 response payload.

 ### Load Balancers

 - different types: